Skip to main content

-Contract dynasty vs traditional dynasty: what actually changes
+Contract dynasty vs standard dynasty: what actually changes

 Side-by-side comparison